 In previous years, we hosted an annual Self-Harm Awareness Conference (SHAC) in partnership with Pieta.
 From firsthand experience from mental health ambassadors to insight into the challenges and opportunities of different interventions, you can look back at the conferences and find more helpful information and resources.

-2019: Self-harm in young people and the LGBTI+ community
+Self-harm in young people and the LGBTQI+ community

 Risk factors and interventions around self-harm and suicide in young people and self-harm in the LGBTI+ community were explored in our 2019 conference, with speakers from the National Suicide Research Foundation and BelongTo.
 A practical guide for parents, carers and educators of young people who self-harm was also shared.

 In 2017, SHAC provided a mix of practical workshops and presentations for teachers, school staff, community workers, parents and students.
-Speakers included Blindboy Boatclub of the Rubberbandits and Blindboy Podcast; Dr Niall Muldoon of the Ombudsman for Children; and Adam Harris of AsIAm, and more.
+Speakers included Blindboy Boatclub of the Rubberbandits and Blindboy Podcast; Dr Niall Muldoon of the Ombudsman for Children; Adam Harris of AsIAm; and more.

 If you would like support for self-harm or if you are concerned about someone you know, help is available through the helplines and support services below.
-The Health Service Executive (HSE) also shares information on self-harm which you might find helpful.
+If you need urgent help, please find a list of crisis supports here.

 Support and Information Line

-Freephone the Your Mental Health Infoline to find supports and services near you: this is available at any time on 1800 111 888.
+Freephone the Your Mental Health Infoline from the Health Service Executive (HSE) to find supports and services near you: this is available at any time on 1800 111 888.

 You can also use the free, 24/7 Text 50808 text service, which offers chats and support to people going through emotional or mental health crises: text "HELLO" to the number 50800 at any time to get in touch.